TapTrack/TappyUsbNodeDemo/README.md

 ```
 Note that we must pass this function our Tappy instance in order to create the actual
 error listener callback.
 This is to allow the listener to disconnect the Tappy when
-fatal error occurs.
+fatal errors occur.
 We will have to create a similar getMessageListener function around
-our message listener to add the exiting capability:
+our message listener to add the exit capability:
 ```javascript
 var getMessageListener = function(tappy) {
     return function(msg) {